EthanDann/SOC-Automation-Project/README.md

 - **Wazuh**: Wazuh is used as the SIEM (Security Information and Event Management) and XDR (Extended Detection and Response) platform.
 It provides real-time monitoring, threat detection, and response capabilities for security incidents.

-- **TheHive**: TheHive is utilized for case management.
-It serves as a centralized platform for incident response, allowing SOC analysts to create, manage, and track alerts and investigations efficiently.
+- **TheHive**: TheHive is used for case management.
+It is a centralized platform for incident response, allowing the creation, management, and tracking of alerts and investigations efficiently.

-- **Shuffle**: Shuffle is employed for SOAR (Security Orchestration, Automation, and Response) capabilities.
-It enables the automation of repetitive tasks, orchestration of security workflows, and integration with various security tools and systems.
+- **Shuffle**: Shuffle is used for SOAR (Security Orchestration, Automation, and Response) capabilities.
+It allows the automation of repetitive tasks, orchestration of security workflows, and integration with different security tools and systems.

 ## Documentation